Hexagon/blog/src/posts/2023-09-06_display_all_visitors_pointers.md

 ## Install Deno

-First off, you need to install Deno on your computer.
-Follow the steps given on [this page](https://deno.land/manual@v1.36.4/getting_started/installation).
+First, to start, you need to install Deno on your computer.
+Follow the steps given on
+[this page](https://deno.land/manual@v1.36.4/getting_started/installation).

 ### Create Main TypeScript File (main.ts)

 Create a project folder, and new TypeScript file called main.ts.
-Then paste the code you've got there.
+Paste your code there.
 This sets up your server and handles the WebSocket connections.

 ```javascript
 import {